adbar/trafilatura/docs/index.rst

 Description
 -----------

 Trafilatura is a **Python package and command-line tool** designed to gather text on the Web.
 It includes discovery, extraction and text processing components.
 Its main applications are **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
-It aims at staying **handy and modular**: no database is required, the output can be converted to various commonly used formats.
+It aims at staying **handy and modular**: no database is required, the output can be converted to commonly used formats.

 Going from raw HTML to essential parts can alleviate many problems related to text quality, first by avoiding the **noise caused by recurring elements** (headers, footers, links/blogroll etc.) and second by including information such as author and date in order to **make sense of the data**.
 The extractor tries to strike a balance between limiting noise (precision) and including all valid parts (recall).
 It also has to be **robust and reasonably fast**, it runs in production on millions of documents.